 What better way to relax and rejuvenate than to have your spa right in the comfort of your home?
 If you live in an HDB flat in Singapore, you may be wondering how you can transform your bathroom into a Japanese spa.
-Here are some guides on what you and your interior designer can consider on what type of atmosphere you want to create to suit your liking.
-Once you have a vision, you can start changing your bathroom to turn it into your Japanese spa.
+Here are some guidelines for you and your interior designer to consider regarding the atmosphere you want to create.
+Once you have a vision, you can transform your bathroom into your Japanese spa.

 No need to visit hot springs in Japan when you’ve got a luxurious bath right in your HDB flat!
-Here is a step-by-step guide explaining to your interior designer the essential elements and traditional culture of Japanese bathrooms that you would want to apply to your HDB bathroom.
+Here is a step-by-step guide to explain to your interior designer the essential elements and traditional culture of Japanese bathrooms that you would like to apply to your HDB bathroom.
 So go ahead and treat yourself to a relaxing staycation at home!

-How Is The Japanese Bathroom Different To Western Bathroom
+How Is The Japanese Bathroom Different From the Western Bathroom

-A Japanese soaking tub, also called an “ofuro,” is a tub that is traditionally used for soaking, and not for bathing.
-Just like the public bath you find in Japan, you will need to shower first before entering the tub or scoop water out to bathe yourself with soap or shampoo before entering the tub to rest and relax.
+A Japanese soaking tub, also called an “ofuro,” is traditionally used for soaking rather than bathing.
+As in public baths in Japan, you must shower before entering the tub, or scoop water out to bathe with soap or shampoo before entering the tub to rest and relax.

 For this reason, Japanese soaking tubs are usually integrated into a shower-like, waterproof area with a drain, allowing you to wash, rinse, and soak in the same place without worrying about splashing water.

-The traditional Japanese tub is usually estimated to be 24 inches deep enough to cover the shoulders of a seated person.
+The traditional Japanese tub is typically 24 inches deep, enough to cover the shoulders of a seated person.
 As for the width, one person requires about 32-36 inches.
 That water covers your entire body.
-As for the western style bathtub, it’s usually long and narrow for the user to lie down.
+As for the Western-style bathtub, it’s usually long and narrow enough for the user to lie down.

 6 Things You Should Know About Japanese Bathroom Designs